Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence: Introduction

 This paper is organized as follows.
-In Section \ref{s.pgh}, we review the definition of pointed Gromov-Hausdorff convergence.
+In Section \ref{s.pgh}, we review the definition of pointed Gromov--Hausdorff convergence and prove that the approximate isometries can be chosen to be measurable.
 In Section \ref{s.doub}, we construct a doubling measure on the limit space and verify Theorem \ref{t.main}-\ref{lb.meas}.
-In Section \ref{s.heat}, we utilize the Hilbert-Schmidt expansion of the heat kernel and estimate the eigenvalues and eigenfunctions.
+In Section \ref{s.heat}, we utilize the Hilbert--Schmidt expansion of the heat kernel and estimate the eigenvalues and eigenfunctions.
 In Section \ref{s.heatlim}, we construct the heat kernel with Dirichlet boundary conditions in the balls of the limit space.
 In Section \ref{s.dflim}, we obtain a heat kernel in the limit space and prove Theorem \ref{t.main}-\ref{lb.hke}.
 In Section \ref{s.mosco}, the Mosco convergence of Dirichlet forms, stated in Theorem \ref{t.main}-\ref{lb.mosco}, is established.
-In Section \ref{s.example}, we apply Theorem \ref{t.main} to reconstruct the diffusions on the Sierpi\'nski carpet and Sierpi\'nski gasket.
-We also provide an alternative proof in Theorem \ref{t.inverse} that for any $\alpha\geq1$ and $2\leq\beta\leq\alpha+1$, there exists a metric measure Dirichlet space that satisfies volume growth $r^{\alpha}$ and heat kernel bounds $\HKE_{\mathrm{f}}(r^{\beta})$. \begin{notation*} In this paper, we use the following notation and conventions. \begin{enumerate}[label=\textup{(\roman*)},align=left,leftmargin=*,topsep=5pt,parsep=0pt,itemsep=2pt] \item For $1\leq j\leq\infty$, $(x,r)\in X_{j}\times (0,\infty)$, we write the open ball in $X_{j}$ centered at $x$ with radii $r$ \item Let $X$ be a non-empty set.
+In Section \ref{s.example}, we apply Theorem \ref{t.main} to reconstruct the diffusions on the Sierpi\'{n}ski carpet and Sierpi\'{n}ski gasket.
+We also provide an alternative proof in Theorem \ref{t.inverse} that for any $\alpha\geq1$ and $2\leq\beta\leq\alpha+1$, there exists a metric measure Dirichlet space that satisfies volume growth $r^{\alpha}$ and heat kernel bounds $\hyperlink{HKEf}{\mathrm{HKE}_{\mathrm{f}}(r^{\beta})}$. \begin{notation} In this paper, we use the following notation and conventions. \begin{enumerate}[label=\textup{(\roman*)},align=right,leftmargin=*,topsep=5pt,parsep=0pt,itemsep=2pt] \item Let $\{(X_{j},d_{j})\}_{1\leq j\leq\infty}$ be metric spaces.
+For $1\leq j\leq\infty$, $(x,r)\in X_{j}\times (0,\infty)$, we write the open ball in $X_{j}$ centered at $x$ with radii $r$ \item Let $X$ be a non-empty set.
 We define $\one_{A}=\one_{A}^{X}\in\mathbb{R}^{X}$ for $A\subset X$ by

 \item Let $X$ be a topological space.
 We set $C(X):=\{f\mid\textrm{$f:X\to\mathbb{R}$, $f$ is continuous}\}$, $C_{b}(X):=\{f\in C(X)\mid\textrm{$f$ is bounded}\}$, $C_{0}(X):=\{f\in C(X)\mid\textrm{$f$ vanishes at infinity}\}$ and